guibranco/guibranco/README.md

 [![Github Badge](https://img.shields.io/badge/-Github-black?style=for-the-badge&logo=github&logoColor=white&link=https://github.com/guibranco/)](https://github.com/guibranco)

 - 🔭 Currentlly working in [Talabat](https://talabat.com), which is an online food ordering company, as a backend engineer, working with C#, Docker, Amazon SQS, SQL Server, and other tools on Grocery Fulfillment team.
+- 🔭 Also working part-time on [Syndigo](https://syndigo.com/) that is a Product Information Management (PIM) platform.
 - 🔭 Also working part-time on [FCamara](https://thebridge.social/) for the Open Banking project.
 - 🔭 Over one year and a half, working in [BS2 Bank](https://www.bancobs2.com.br) 🇧🇷, as a backend engineer, using C#, Docker, RabbitMQ, Azure DevOps and SQL Server to develop the [PIX solution (Brazilian Instant Payments system)](https://www.bcb.gov.br/estabilidadefinanceira/pagamentosinstantaneos).
 I've also worked on Open Banking and [API Banking (BaaS - Bank as a Service)](https://devs.bs2.com/) projects.
 - 🔭 In the past I worked with e-commerce, for about 8 years (major time using [VTEX](https://vtex.com) as PaaS - Platform as a Service).